 The Section's spring meeting was at the Sheraton Hotel in Philadelphia on the third Monday in March.
-John Hayes presented special awards to George Lzett and Bill Bailey of the Bailey & Izett golf club company for their long-standing contributions and dedication to the Section's pros.
-Dick Hendrickson and the Section's tournament coordinator Bob Jones reviewed the upcoming golf schedule, which £atured \$100,000 in tournaments.
+John Hayes presented special awards to George Izett and Bill Bailey of the Bailey & Izett golf club company for their long-standing contributions and dedication to the Section's pros.
+Dick Hendrickson and the Section's tournament coordinator Bob Jones reviewed the upcoming golf schedule, which featured \$100,000 in tournaments.
 The chairman of the Philadelphia golf Classic announced that the Section was receiving six exemptions into the tournament, one going to the Section champion Bob Ross.
 As the national vice president representing District II Marty Lyons gave his report on the national association's affairs.
 After returning to the head table Lyons suffered a heart attack and died before he reached the hospital.
+Lyons had heap a Saction member for over forty wars and president of the pital.
 Lyons had been a Section member for over forty-years and president of the Section for six years.